charnley/blog/_posts/2025-02-12-digital-nomad.md

 I want to optimize how I work when traveling, as I am lucky enough to do that occasionally.
 Hobbyist digital nomad.
 This is a small guide on how I set up a to-go workstation.
-(*If my boss is reading this, I am just working from home today.
-Definitely not in Portugal surfing!*).

 I hate working from my laptop only.
 My posture is shit, the screen feels claustrophobic, and the keyboard (especially Mac) feels terrible.
 So I need something portable to compete with my nice monitor-arm setup at home.
 The idea is to get a portable monitor and a tripod.